Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 Here are some examples of effective gatekeeper engagement:

-Ramirez shares a success story: "By building a friendly relationship with an executive assistant over several months, I learned about an upcoming project that wasn't public knowledge.
+Ramirez shares a success story: "By building a friendly relationship with an executive assistant over several months, I learned about an upcoming confidential project.
 This insider info allowed me to tailor my pitch perfectly, ultimately landing a $200,000 contract."

 These three practices will help you carry out communication with gatekeepers successfully: